Lakhe-codes/CMPG-323-Project-3---43326196/README.md

 The home page requires a new user to register and old users to log in.

 Upon signing in:
-- The user will have the option editing their profile.
+- The user will have the option editing their profile,
 - Viewing clients.
 - Viewing projects.
 - And logging out.